-Although there may be hundreds of factors why your Saint Charles home’s central air conditioner may need to be repaired, there are a few reasons that are quite common.
-Knowing what they are may create some personal understanding what a technician is saying when they address the options for resolving the problem.
+Although there may be hundreds of factors why your Saint Charles home’s central air conditioner may need to be repaired, there are a couple of reasons that are most common.
+Identifying them may help you to understand what a technician is saying when they outline the routes for resolving the problem.
 Here are the top five problems that may cause your air conditioning system to break down.
 Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

 - Wrong AC wiring

-Bad, haphazard or uncertified A/C wiring is risky and a possible fire hazard.
-Bad wiring often prevents the system from getting power or can trip the circuit breaker.
+Improper, haphazard or uncertified A/C wiring is dangerous and a possible fire hazard.
+Bad wiring can prevent the system from getting power or can trip the circuit breaker.

 - Your Air Conditioner is Depleting refrigerant

-Refrigerant (typically referred to as Freon) is the chemical that cools the air inside your air conditioning system.
-Low refrigerant could imply a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, typically that suggests there is a leak.
+Refrigerant (typically referred to as Freon) is the chemical that cools the air in your air conditioning system.
+Reduced levels of refrigerant could imply a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, usually that suggests there is a leak.
 All refrigerant leaks should be located and repaired.
 For news about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.

 - Outside AC fan is not functioning